Obsidianviel/Landing-Page/README.md

 - Footer positioned at the bottom with copyright details.

 **Usage:**
-1. Clone the repository.
-2. Open https://kommairi.github.io/Landing-Page/ in a web browser.
+Open: https://kommairi.github.io/Landing-Page/ in a web browser.